Research and Policy recommendations

 Low public awareness and perceived lack of incentives are discouraging British households from switching to time-of-use energy tariffs, even if this switch could save them money, a new report by The MCS Foundation reveals.

-A new report launched today demonstrates that while UK homeowners recognise the benefits of improving home energy efficiency, many are still reluctant to make it a priority.
+While UK homeowners recognise the benefits of improving home energy efficiency, many are still reluctant to make it a priority—highlighting a pressing need to rethink how the benefits of energy efficiency improvements like insulation, solar panels and heat pumps are communicated.

 Removing social and environmental levies from electricity bills could save consumers up to £300 a year and incentivise the uptake of heat pumps, a new independent report by Cornwall Insight and the MCS Foundation has said.